 “When we first started out with Shorts, there were some users that really started leaning into watching them, and inadvertently their home recommendations started getting taken over by short-form video in a way that was crowding out long-form video that they would have otherwise preferred to watch,” Sherman said.
 “We observed that, caught it very early, and then very deliberately started separating short-form recommendations from long-form recommendations.”

 So there you have it: there are completely separate algorithms governing Shorts and long-form videos on YouTube.
 But does that mean you should just ignore Shorts if you’re a long-form video creator?
+Probably not (we’ll get to it in a minute).

-How does your Shorts’ performance affect your long-form videos?
+Does YouTube Shorts performance affect your long-form videos?

 There’s a crucial nuance to understand when tackling this question, which Ritchie covered while discussing misconceptions about YouTube’s algorithms.
 “One of [the myths about the algorithm] is that the algorithm pushes videos for creators,” he said.
 “People think, ‘I made a video, why isn’t the algorithm pushing it?’
 When in reality, the algorithm pulls videos for viewers.”